KAmii-cxo/KAmii-cxo/README.md

 -  I am interested to dig deeper in this area because I think by doing some self-checklist, it can helps me more in future.
 I am interested to study other rules and regulations of personal data to respective states.
 Perhaps, i can study and get more understanding in this field.

 ### 🛠 **Skills & Tools**
-- **Cybersecurity**: Vulnerability scanning, malware analysis, and network monitoring.
+- **Cybersecurity**: Vulnerability scanning, malware analysis, log and network monitoring analysis, incident handling and documentation.
-- **Technical Skills**: Linux, Python, SQL, and hands-on experience with tools like PE-bear, PEstudio, and Wireshark.
+- **Technical Skills**: Linux, Python, SQL, and hands-on experience with tools like PEstudio, Procmons, and Wireshark.
 - **Virtualization**: Using VMware, VirtualBox, and REMnux for secure analysis environments.
+- **Hacking**: Basic penetration skills and tools using Kali Linux, Metasploit, automation scripts.

 ### 📖 **Continuous Learning**
 I'm on an exciting journey to deepen my knowledge and contribute to the cybersecurity field.
 I recently earned the **Google Cybersecurity Certificate**, and I’m working on labs to sharpen my skills further.